YashKumarVerma/yashkumarverma.github.io/src/pages/about-me.md

 ## Things change a bit : Year 3, Semester 5/8
 I got introductory call from fampay just before my last exam, and was required to submit my internship task the next day.
 I built it, explored a new database while doing so - and after about three interviews, [**I got to intern at fampay**](https://fampay.in/).
 Parallel to this, I was working on my GSoC project, and companies had started coming to college to hire students for the next summer (summer of 2022).

-With GSoC ending, college, internship, college interviews, and shifting to Bareilly in parallel, I faced a small health issue, and I had to resign from the internship after 7 days, just to find time to rest and take care of myself. fast forward 25 days passed.
+With GSoC ending, college, internship, college interviews, and shifting to Bareilly in parallel, I faced a small health issue, and I had to resign from the internship after 7 days, just to find time to rest and take care of myself. fast forward 25 days.

-I broke the flow, called up the HR at fampay and if I could join back.
+I broke the flow, called up the HR at fampay, asked if I could join back.
 Thanks to the team at fampay, I joined work the very next monday :smile:.

 During the internship, I got to learn two new technologies, [django](https://www.djangoproject.com/) and [postgres](https://www.postgresql.org), explored AWS, and wrote one feature from scratch.
 I also worked on [UPI](https://www.npci.org.in/what-we-do/upi/product-overview) and payment gateways, to sum it up: it was a **nexy level experience**.
 During the final exams of semester 5, I had thought of ending my internship a bit early, but decided to stick with it deal with it.
 I was offered to extend my internship, which I did. anyways, results are in **college GPA stands at 9.34**